Registration Now Open. Join us Online Saturday, May 23!

 Registration Fee: Free (maximum 200 attendees)

-Registration will open in March 2026 and close on May 17, 2026.
+Registration is now open (Link) and will close on May 22, 2026.
 The Zoom link will be sent to those who register.
+To keep this meeting secure, do not share the meeting link.

 Professional Development: We are pleased to provide certificates of attendance for your professional record.

-Program: The conference program will be available in April 2026.
+Program: The conference program with abstracts will be available in early May 2026.

 Contact: Keiko Konoeda, kkonoeda@bates.edu